-I have touched on just a few of the many differences that have developed over the years between the Navajo Nation Rules of Professional Conduct and the ABA's Model Rules of Professional Conduct.

-CR In light of these differences, I recommend that the Navajo Nation Bar Association appoint a committee to review the existing ethics rules to determine whether to propose to the Bar that it recommend to the Navajo Nation Supreme Court amendments to the rules that were adopted in in 1993.
+- I have touched on some of the differences that have developed over the years between the Navajo Nation Rules of Professional Conduct and the ABA's Model Rules of Professional Conduct. - In light of these differences, I recommend that the Navajo Nation Bar Association appoint a committee to review the existing ethics rules to determine whether to propose to the Bar that it recommend to the Navajo Nation Supreme Court amendments to the rules that were adopted in in 1993.